-In Southern Africa there are eight cobra species that are all are well adapted and occur in thick coastal forest in the east, into bushveld and throughout the dry regions of the west.
+In Southern Africa there are seven cobra species, plus one subspecies.
+These snakes are all are well adapted and occur in thick coastal forest in the east, into bushveld and throughout the dry regions of the west.
 In Southern Africa cobras are mostly absent from high altitude mountainous regions.
 However, we will include the Rinkhals in this newsletter (even though it is not a true cobra) which does thrive in high altitude grasslands.

 Our Southern Africa cobras are large snakes, ranging from 1.5 meters to 2.7 meters, the largest species being the Forest Cobra (Naja subfulva).
 Cobras have smooth scales, which are shiny in some species such as the Spitting Cobras and Forest Cobra but duller in the Snouted Cobra.
 All Cobras lay elongate eggs, which measure up to 6 cm in length.
 The egg clutches vary from 8 to 33 eggs and are laid in mid-summer, usually in hollows of trees, under rocks or in underground burrows.
 The young hatch after about three months and measure around 30 cm.
 Hatchling cobras are venomous from birth and those from spitting species can spit straight away.